 Monthly meetings, field trips.
 Membership requirements: 1) Comply with all DNPE requirements and 2) actively homeschool.

 Tyrrell Co.
 Homeschoolers

 Joseph (Joe) and April Briley are high school sweethearts and have been married for twenty years.
 They live in Greenville, NC, with their three children.
-Marisa is eighteen (graduated homeschool), Brandon is fifteen (now in pubic school), and Makayla is five (currently homeschooled).
+Marisa (graduated homeschool), Brandon (now in pubic school), and Makayla (currently homeschooled).
 SGT Joseph Briley is a full-time soldier serving with the North Carolina National Guard.
 April enjoys being the full-time teacher of their three children.
 The family spends time serving in various areas of their church.